 Being able to compare one brand's 20°F bag against another's used to be a problem because outdoor brands tested them differently.
 Decades of work to standardize those ratings thankfully means nearly all brands play by the same rules now, though those rules are complicated.

 An "ISO" or "EN" temperature rating indicates the test standard used.
 Either requires rigorous, standardized testing and the two standards are roughly comparable.
 So, as long as a bag has one of those acronyms, you can compare their temperature ratings.
-All but one bag in this guide use the ISO standard.
+The REI Co-op Trailmade 20 is the only bag in this guide that uses the ISO standards.
 Read Understanding Sleeping Bag Temperature Ratings to learn more.

 Note that, while these test standards can be applied to most backpacking bags, certain sleeping bags are not covered by the standards.
-Sleeping bags without hoods like the Exped MegaSleep 25/40 are assigned temperature ratings by varying tests used by the brand.
+Sleeping bags without hoods like the Coleman Kompact 30 are assigned temperature ratings by varying tests used by the brand.

 Bags are assigned two temperature ratings: limit and comfort ratings.
 Lower-limit rating is the lowest temperature at which the bag will keep a warm sleeper comfortable and is generally the temperature assigned to men's or unisex bags.
 Comfort rating is the lowest temperature at which the bag will keep the average cold sleeper comfortable and is generally the temperature assigned to women-specific bags.
 If a temperature rating omits the term "comfort" or "limit," then it's likely a brand's estimate, not an ISO or EN test result.